-- The GDPR lists certain data e.g. race, ethnicity, health, genetic, biometric data as special category, requiring it’s heightened protection.
-Your research will be considered high risk processing if it involves special category data or if it includes some specified types of processing.
+- The GDPR lists certain data e.g. race, ethnicity, health, genetic, biometric data as special category, requiring heightened protection.
+Your research will be considered high-risk processing if it involves special category data or if it includes some specified types of processing.

 - Performing the DPIA while writing the DMP will allow you to reuse information and save time.

 - An outcome of the DPIA will be a listing of risks and corresponding mitigations.
-Mitigations identify the data protection measures you’ll adopt, both technical organisational.
+Mitigations identify the data protection measures you will adopt, both technical and organisational.